ChuquanS/Pokemon-Go-Prediction/Data-Collection/README.md

 # Pokemon-Go-Prediction
+2018 Spring

-a statistical model using machine learning to predict the winner pokemon for each combat.
+A statistical model using machine learning to predict the winner pokemon for each combat.
 The final model will also allow players to choose proper pokemon to improve their win rate
-2018 Spring

-A statistical model using machine learning to predict the winner pokemon for each c